cjohansen/portfolio/README.md

 - DOM API - `portfolio.dom`
 - HTML strings - `portfolio.html`

 All these namespaces have a `defscene` macro that works the same way.
+Note that Portfolio does not depend on any of these, so if you're using `portfolio.reagent`, you must explicitly pull in `reagent` yourself.

 `defscene` takes a symbol name and a component as its minimum input, but it can also take additional key/value pairs: